An Oral retinoic acids “a miracle treatment” for acne

 This program was developed by the FDA to reduce the chance of pregnancy and exposing fetuses to Accutane. ven one single dosage of this drug can harm an unborn fetus.
 Because of this extra, complicated work, some dermatologists have decided not to prescribe Accutane.
 For more information about this matter, please see the iPLEDGE website.

 What are the side effects?

-The result of Accutane treatment on severe acne is dramatic, however; the side effects can range from mild and reversible to life threatening in rare cases.
+The result of Accutane treatment on severe acne is dramatic.
+However, the side effects can range from mild and reversible to life-threatening in rare cases.
 For more extensive information, please search online about the side effects of Accutane.
-I will review a few of the most common side effects and a few of serious unwanted effects as well:
+The most common side effects and a few serious unwanted effects are listed below:

-The most common side effects of Accutane include dry skin, dry mucous membrane (mouth and nose) and cracks in the corners of the mouth (cheilitis).
-Joint pain and and an increase in blood cholesterol and triglyceride levels is possible but not common.
+- The most common side effects of Accutane include dry skin, dry mucous membrane (mouth and nose), and cracks in the corners of the mouth (cheilitis).
+Joint pain and an increase in blood cholesterol and triglyceride levels are possible but not common.

-Serious side effects of Accutane include danger for an unborn fetus.
-Accutane must NEVER be taken while a patient is pregnant or at risk of becoming pregnant, therefore double contraceptive is required for female patient on Accutane.
+- Serious side effects of Accutane include danger for an unborn fetus.
+Accutane must NEVER be taken while a patient is pregnant or at risk of becoming pregnant, therefore double contraceptive is required for female patients on Accutane.
 Remember that Accutane kills rapidly dividing cells and therefore affects the fetus severely for the same reason.
-Mothers that are breastfeeding must also avoid.
-Accutane.
+Mothers that are breastfeeding must also avoid Accutane.

 If you are suffering from acne, feel free to call us to make an appointment to see Dr. Shafa.
 During your appointment, Dr. Shafa will evaluate your skin as well as overall health.
 After the type and cause of acne is diagnosed, Dr. Shafa will explain the variety of treatment options best suited to your needs and help select the best regimen for you and your skin.
 If you have questions prior to your visit, please do not hesitate to ask questions.